compscidr/goblog/README.md

 Todo:
 - draft posts
+- version string somewhere in the template
+- github action which builds and deploys a tagged dockerhub release when a versioned release is cut
 - update styling so links are more visible
 - post date editing so old posts can be imported
 - medium import tool